ahmadalli/ansible/README.md

 ## Roadmap

-- decouple this repo into different collections of roles
+- decouple this repo into different collections and roles
 - add retry to tasks which are retriable
 - add tags
 - add proper documentations